Ilir Nallbani: Club

 Nallbani appeared in the 2008–09 UEFA Cup qualifying round.

 International

 He played in three unofficial matches for Kosovo between 2005 and 2010 with his final match being the first for Kosovo since the declaration of independence.
 They were only granted UEFA Membership in 2016.

 Managerial career

-After he retired from football in April 2016 he was named as the head coach of KF Besa after Arbnor Morina was sacked.
+After he retired from football in April 2016 he was named as the head coach of SC Besa after Arbnor Morina was sacked.